lablnet/PHP-Session-Handler-Class/readme.md

 # PHP Session Handler class

-## This package Can handel session.
+## This class can store and retrieve session values.

-This package support
+It implements the basic functions to manipulate values stored in regular PHP sessions.
+Currently it can:

- 1. starting session if not start
+1. Start a session if it was not started
- 2. Set value in session
+2. Set a session value
- 3. Delete/unset session
+3. Delete or unset session values
- 4. Check session is set or not
+4. Check whether a session value is set or not
- 5. Get value back of session
+5. Retrieve a session value